gsamokovarov/rspec-xunit/README.md

 ```

 The assertions provided by `rspec-xunit` follow the pattern `assert_:matcher`,
-where `:matcher` is a name of standard RSpec matcher.
+where `:matcher` is the name of a standard RSpec matcher.
 This way, every matcher
 you expect from RSpec is already available in `rspec-xunit`. 🎉

 We even support block matchers like: